theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 | 0.26 - 0.5 | Poor |
 | 0      - 0.25 | Obsolete |

-To implement the &tau;, you need to record the last substantial update and a standardised update frequency for all datasets (preferably in days; labels such as "biannually", "Bi-annually" and "every 6 months" are not helpful.)
+To implement the &tau;, you need to record two variables: the last substantial update and a standardised update frequency for all datasets (preferably in days; labels such as "biannually", "Bi-annually" and "every 6 months" are not helpful.)

 ## Methodology